google/koladata/docs/koda_v1_api_reference.md

   Args:
     x: the DataSlice to implode
     ndim: the number of implosion operations to perform
+    itemid: Optional ITEMID DataSlice used as ItemIds of the resulting lists.
     db: optional DataBag where Lists are created from

   Returns: